Jack Kerouac: Early career: 1950–1957

-Kerouac found enemies on both sides of the political spectrum, the right disdaining his association with drugs and sexual libertinism and the left contemptuous of his anti-communism and Catholicism; characteristically, he watched the 1954 Senate McCarthy hearings smoking marijuana and rooting for the anti-communist crusader, Senator Joseph McCarthy.
+Though largely apolitical himself, Kerouac received ill-will from both sides of the political spectrum, the right disdaining his association with drugs and sexual libertinism and the left contemptuous of his anti-communism and Catholicism; characteristically, he watched the 1954 Senate McCarthy hearings smoking marijuana and rooting for the anti-communist crusader, Senator Joseph McCarthy.
 In Desolation Angels he wrote, "when I went to Columbia all they tried to teach us was Marx, as if I cared" (considering Marxism, like Freudianism, to be an illusory tangent).
-Kerouac, a traditionalist at heart and never a liberal, didn’t truly drift rightward.
-By the 1960s, as other Beat poets swung left and immersed themselves in hippie culture, he seemed more reactionary in contrast.
-Burroughs, who was close to Kerouac, observed that he steadfastly maintained “very traditional values, always was conservative.”
+Kerouac, a traditionalist at heart and never a liberal, didn't truly drift rightward.
+His scope of interest was universal human themes, not politics.
+By the 1960s, as other Beat poets swung left and immersed themselves in hippie culture, he seemed more apolitical in contrast.
+Burroughs, who was close to Kerouac, observed that he steadfastly maintained "very traditional values, always was conservative."

 In 1957, after being rejected by several other publishers, On the Road was finally purchased by Viking Press, which demanded major revisions prior to publication.
 Many of the most sexually explicit passages were removed and, fearing libel suits, pseudonyms were used for the book's "characters."
 These revisions have often led to criticisms of the alleged spontaneity of Kerouac's style.